The Dane County UWEX Horticulture Program offers a number of services including:

 Joe Muellenberg, Horticulture Coordinator

-Joe Muellenberg splits his work time between horticulture and 4-H Youth Development in Dane County.
+Joe Muellenberg serves as the horticulture program coordinator in Dane County.
 His role includes working with school gardens and other community gardening projects, assisting with the Master Gardener program, and coordinating composting education.
 He partners with the Madison Metropolitan School District, the WI Department of Corrections, Community Groundworks, and other community partners to deliver horticulture education throughout Dane County.